zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the URI obtained from the authorization server's metadata where the Gateway queries the userInfo endpoint for access token validation.
     To enable this property, ensure that `oidc.enabled` is set to `true` and `oidc.validationType` is set to `endpoint`.

-- **`components.gateway.apiml.security.oidc.jwks.uri`**
-   Specifies the URI obtained from the authorization server's metadata where the Gateway will query for the JWK used to sign and verify the access tokens.

 - **`components.gateway.apiml.security.oidc.jwks.refreshInternalHours`**
-   Specifies the frequency in hours to refresh the JWK keys from the OIDC provider.
+   (Optional) Specifies the frequency in hours to refresh the JWK keys from the OIDC provider.
 Defaults to one hour.

 - **`components.gateway.apiml.security.oidc.identityMapperUser`**
     (Optional) If the userId is different from the default Zowe runtime userId (`ZWESVUSR`), specify the `identityMapperUser` userId to configure API ML access to the external user identity mapper.